-Swedes, at no distant period, the assistance of a zealous and powerful ally.
-While Gustavus was still at Stockholm, an embassy arrived at Berlin from the Transylvanian prince, Bethlem Gabor, to demand the hand of Catherine of Brandenburg, sister to the Queen of Sweden.
-The nuptials were celebrated by proxy with singular state and magnificence; and soon afterwards, the princess, whose inclinations had been but little consulted in the matter, set out in tears to join a husband already more than fifty-five years of age, and to exchange the comforts and civilisation of the court in which she had been educated, for the desolate wildness of the Bannat, and the barbaric magnificence attendant on the court of a chieftain, who, residing on a debateable land, constantly alternating between the dominion of the Cross and the Crescent, had made himself by turns formidable to both, and was of too restless a disposition to remain long in amity with either.
-There is no doubt that Gustavus, who maintained a constant correspondence with this prince, from henceforth was greatly influenced in forming his design of invading Germany, by the hope of his effecting a powerful diversion in his favour, and as little doubt that it would have been made in such a manner as greatly to further his plans, had not the death of Bethlem Gabor, in 1629, suddenly disappointed his expectations of further aid from that quarter.
+It is not irrelevant to the subject to mention here the occurrence of an event, which promised to the Swedes, at no distant period, the assistance of a zealous and powerful ally.
+While Gustavus was still at Stockholm, an embassy arrived at Berlin from the Transylvanian Prince, Bethlem Gabor, to demand the hand of Catherine of Brandenburg, sister to the Queen of Sweden.
+The nuptials were celebrated by proxy with singular state and magnificence; and soon afterwards, the princess, whose inclinations had been but little consulted in the matter, set out in tears to join a husband already more than fifty-five years of age, and to exchange the comforts and civilisation of the court in which she had been educated, for the desolate wildness of the Bannat, and the barbaric magnificence attendant on the court of a chieftain, who, residing on a debateable land, constantly alternating between the dominion of the cross and the crescent, had made himself by turns formidable to both, and was of too restless a disposition to remain long in amity with either.
+There is no doubt that Gustavus, who maintained a constant correspondence with this prince from henceforth, was greatly in-fluenced in forming his design of invading Germany, by the hope of his effecting a powerful diversion in Loccenius, lib. viii. p.
+550.

+his favour, and as little doubt that it would have been made in such a manner as greatly to further his plans, had not the death of Bethlem Gabor, in 1629, suddenly disappointed his expectations of further aid from that quarter.
 The name of the singular potentate who has been thus casually mentioned, will again occur when we have to consider the causes and commencement of the Thirty Years' War.

-As soon as the spring appeared sufficiently advanced to admit of the commencement of military operations, Gustavus set sail from Stockholm, with a fleet consisting of 150 vessels, on board of which had been embarked an army of not less than 25,000 men.
+As soon as the spring appeared sufficiently advanced to admit of the commencement of military operations, Gustavus set sail from Stockholm, with a fleet consisting of a hundred and fifty vessels, on board of which had been embarked an army of not less than twenty-five thousand men.
+His design was soon ascertained to be against the Polish possessions in Prussia.
+This district, which has since given its name to one of the greatest and most powerful monarchies of Europe, was then a territory of comparatively little note; partly in the direct occupation of Poland, and partly held in fief by the Elector of Bran-